Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 Examples provided for clarity

-Do NOT hire until the decision framework is complete
+Do NOT hire until the decision framework is complete.

-Step 3: Administrative Delegation - Low-Risk Proof
+Step 3: Administrative Delegation as Low-Risk Proof of Your Systems

 Timeline: 8–12 weeks from hire date